-2.3.3 Demarcation and Site Clearance
+2.3.3 Demarcation

-Prior to beginning construction works, a survey shall be done by the contractor to demarcate the limits of the site, determine exact number of trees intersecting with the plot.
+Prior to beginning construction works, a survey shall be done by the contractor to demarcate the limits of the site.
 The site shall be fenced off and work shall be conducted within these limits.

-The site in the project island requires removal of vegetation and palm trees.
-This Section highlights the site conditions of proposed location in the island.
-Results include actual survey data.
+The site in the project island requires no removal of vegetation as this site is located in the newly reclaimed area of the island.